xbach/docs/docs/trezor-apps/_sources/wordpress.rst.txt

 After logging into your admin Wordpress account

 - Go to Plugins section, click on Add New
-- Search for Trezor Connect Plugin and install it
+- Search for TREZOR Connect Plugin and install it
 - After successful installation, activate the plugin
 - Go to TREZOR Connect section to set image for signing window